cisco-open/libnasp/README.md

 ## Nasp

 **THIS REPO IS CURRENTLY IN PREVIEW.
-THE API'S ARE NOT FINAL AND ARE SUBJECT TO CHANGE WITHOUT NOTICE.**
+THE APIS ARE NOT FINAL AND ARE SUBJECT TO CHANGE WITHOUT NOTICE.**

 Nasp is an **open-source, lightweight library** to expand service mesh capabilities to non-cloud environments by getting rid of the complexity of operating dedicated network proxies.
 It is not meant to be a complete service mesh replacement, but rather an extension.
 It integrates well with an Istio control plane, so applications using Nasp can be handled as standard Istio workloads.